Microsoft Mobile: 2015–2017

 In February 2016, the Lumia 650, which runs on Windows 10 Mobile, was launched.
 It was primarily targeted towards mid-range consumers.

 In April 2016, it was revealed that 2.3 million Lumia devices were sold in the previous quarter, a major drop compared to 2015.
 The rapidly falling sales, coupled with Windows Phone market share dropping below 1%, led to Microsoft announcing on 23 May the "streamlining" of the business.
 It would lay off "up to 1,850 jobs worldwide", with up to 1,350 of those in Finland.
 The company also wrote off US$900 million from the Nokia acquisition.
 Microsoft planned to complete most of these job cuts by the end of 2016, with the rest being completed by July 2017.
 The company stated that it would continue to develop Windows 10 Mobile, support existing Lumia and future third-party devices (implicating that it would no longer produce new Lumia models), and "embrace other mobile platforms with our productivity services".

-The same month, Microsoft sold its Nokia feature phone business to HMD Global, a Finnish startup backed by former Nokia executives.
+The same month, Microsoft sold its Nokia feature phone business and Nokia brand to HMD Global, a Finnish startup backed by former Nokia executives.
 The Foxconn subsidiary FIH Mobile acquired a factory in Vietnam, as well as other distribution and manufacturing assets, from Microsoft Mobile as well.
 HMD and FIH announced that they would collaborate on developing and manufacturing new devices under the Nokia trademark (having reached a new 10-year license for the brand, and the Android-based Nokia 6 smartphone as its first device), with input from Nokia on design and incorporation of its technologies.
+FIH Mobile continued to produce Microsoft-branded Lumia phones until December 2019.

 In October 2017, Microsoft executive Joe Belfiore revealed that Microsoft would no longer develop new phone hardware, and that Windows 10 Mobile would only receive maintenance releases and patches from then on, citing its low market share and Microsoft's abandonment of its mobile business.
+Microsoft would later attempt to revive their phone business with the Android-based Surface Duo, which was also met by failure.
+After 2022, Microsoft no longer makes or supports mobile devices, with the Nokia phone business fully spun off to Nokia Mobile (now HMD), and related services have been phased out.
+Microsoft has since been promoting their Phone Link app on Windows for use on Samsung Galaxy devices, with Bill Gates now using a Galaxy.
+Steve Ballmer was caught that use iPhone after he retired from Microsoft and after the closure of Microsoft Mobile.